These are the bikeshare rules and policies.

 Any problems, contact us

-If anything goes wrong, let us know: 519-502-0454.
+If anything goes wrong, let us know: the emergency number (bottom of the page).
 If the bike is already damaged, let us know at the start of your rental.
 If you accidentally damage the bike, let us know and we are likely to be lenient.
 If we find out on our own, you are on the hook for the whole repair.

 You are responsible for the bike